codebyalaa/codebyalaa/README.md

 - 👋 Hi, I’m Alaa Alzahrani, you can find my projects under @codebyalaa
-- 👀 I’m interested in Art and Visuals
+- 👀 I’m interested in in maximizing workforce efficiency, and creating business value.
 - 🌱 I’m currently learning AI and ML from UT Austin
 - I have completed my MS in Biomedical Engineering and BS in Biotechnology
 - 💞️ I’m looking to collaborate on AI, medical devices, IOS Apps, and websites.